 St. Monica's as Part of Modern Britain

 In June 2014, David Cameron emphasised the important role that British values can play in education.
 Further, how well a school promotes such values is an aspect of Ofsted's inspection framework.
-Although in 2014-15 this is something which is developing in its significance for schools, it is not something new at St Monica's.
 British values are promoted in so much of what we do, not least during our Religious Education, school assemblies, and Social and Emotional Aspects of Learning (SEAL).
 Our school values are integral to our Vision and Mission Statements.

 Being a part of Modern Britain

 As a school, we value and celebrate the diverse heritages of everybody at St Monica’s .
 Alongside this, we value and celebrate being part of Britain.
 This means that we celebrate traditions of our faith and customs in the course of the year such as Harvest Festival during the Autumn term.
-We also celebrate and remember national events, a recent example being the Centenary of the Great War in November 2014.
+We also celebrate and remember national events, a recent example being the Centenary of the Great War.

 Further, our children learn about being part of Britain from different specific perspectives.
 Two specific examples of when we teach about being part of Britain are:

 Historically: Learning about historical timelines such as the Tudors and the Victorian Era.
-As a new initiative, in Autumn 2015, Time Travel will be a whole-school topic which will take place every two years.
+As part of our ongoing commitment to a broad, enriched and balanced curriculum, Time Travel will be a whole-school topic which will take place every two years.
 The main focus will be British history.
 During the topic, children will learn about an aspect of life and how this has developed and changed over time.

 Children, parents and staff have many opportunities for their voices to be heard at St Monica’s.
 Democracy is central to how we operate.
 An obvious example is our School Council as well as our School Prefects.
 The election of the School Council and School Prefect members reflect our British electoral system and demonstrates democracy in action.